Raja-Krishna/Currency-Convertor/README.md

 # Currency Convertor Website
-## This is website used to convert dollars to euros, yen and rupees
+This website is used to convert dollars to euros, yen and rupees